thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 ## Persistent RPC

-Since version 3.3, ThingsBoard provides the new feature: **Persistent RPC**.
+Since version 3.3, ThingsBoard provides the new feature **Persistent RPC**.
-Unlike basic RPC, Persistent RPC has an increased timeout and the command is stored in the database for configurable amount of time.
+Unlike basic RPC, Persistent RPC has an increased timeout and the ID request is stored in the database for configurable amount of time.
-Persistent RPC is extremely useful when your device is in power-saving mode.
-Power-saving mode (or PSM) is when the device temporary is turning off to save the battery energy.
-You can set the PSM in the device profile or device configuration.
-This feature is available for [CoAP](/docs/{{docsPrefix}}reference/coap-api/) and [LWM2M](/docs/{{docsPrefix}}reference/lwm2m-api/) only.
-After you send an RPC request to this device, the request will be saved in the database for the time you configured and the device will receive the request and send the response when it is turned on again.
 In addition, every time you send the Persistent RPC, the response will contain RPC ID.
-Whenever you need to find a specific RPC and view its states and responses, you can do it with that ID through the database.
+Whenever you need to find a specific RPC request and view its states and responses, you can do it using that ID through the database.

 #### Persistent RPC Configuration

-To configure parameters for sending a Persistent RPC request, first, you need to edit the ThingsBoard configuration file:
+To configure parameters for sending a Persistent RPC request, first, you should edit the ThingsBoard configuration file:

 ```
 sudo nano /etc/thingsboard/conf/thingsboard.conf